Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) is a type of Hodgkin lymphoma.

 You have regular follow-up appointments with your specialist after you finish your treatment.
-At first, these are every three months or so.
-If all remains well, they gradually become less frequent.
+These are to check that:

 - rituximab, either on its own or with chemotherapy.

-Your consultant may offer you the chance to take part in a clinical trial if there is one suitable for you.
+Your consultant might offer you the chance to take part in a clinical trial if there is one suitable for you.
 You can find out more about clinical trials and search for a trial that might be suitable for you at Lymphoma TrialsLink.